acquia/orca/docs/getting-started.md

 ## Configuring CI

 ORCA's primary use case is in a continuous integration workflow, running against pull requests and commits.
-It provides several scripts in `bin/ci` corresponding to build phases and steps in GitHub Actions, respectively:
+It provides several scripts in `bin/ci` corresponding to build phases and steps in GitHub Actions:

 * **[`before_install.sh`](../bin/ci/before_install.sh)** configures the CI environment, installs ORCA, and prepares the SUT.
 * **[`install.sh`](../bin/ci/install.sh)** creates the test fixture and places the SUT.